 It can be covered up.
 In France the Zen meditation has become very popular and a Japanese newspaper sent a reporter to report on what happened.
 The reporter was not a Zen man at all, so he just reported what he saw.
 There were 100 people and they had a temple, they built a temple, or had a temple built, a small one.
 They met there regularly, once or twice a week and he said they were intensely serious about it.
 All the monks in Japan wear a black robe and these French people, although they were not monks, they all took with them and put on, for the meditation period, a black robe, so that they would be, so to speak, honorary monks.
 Fifteen out of the hundred had had their heads shaved.
 Again, they were not monks, but they wanted to do the thing properly and be as monks.
 His report said they sat there in this silence, which was broken only very occasionally by the leader explaining some point of Zen philosophy.
 He said the atmosphere was very solemn – in fact, he said, “It was sombre”.

-Anyway, he, himself, sat through this sombre silence and then the bell rang and he said suddenly, the atmosphere lightened, and he thought, “Oh,” and then he saw that everybody was rushing to the bar.
-They had an open bar in the temple and everybody in their black robes, with their shaven heads, 15 of them, were rushing to the bar, and he made 1 or 2 rather acid comments on it.
-The movements of the marionette can, so to speak, be covered up, but in the end, the automatic movements still take place.
+Anyway, he, himself, sat through this sombre silence and then the bell rang and he said, suddenly, the atmosphere lightened and he saw that everybody was rushing to the bar.
+They had an open bar in the temple and everybody in their black robes and those with their shaven heads were rushing to the bar.
+The reporter made one or two rather acid comments on it.
+The movements of the marionette can, so to speak, be covered up, but in the end the automatic movements still take place.

 © Trevor Leggett